ajLapid718/YahooFantasyBasketballScript/Start_Active_Players_Lite/README.md

 #### Input pertinent information

 Some information is required in order for this activity to be properly automated.
-For this version, of the script to work, it is necessary for a user to manually edit the source code.
+For this version of the script to work, it is necessary for a user to manually edit the source code.
 In other words, you will type in your Yahoo e-mail address within the quotation marks.
 The same goes for your password in addition to your team name.
 An example of a valid entry would be: